-Unfortunately, there is no clear winner in our alnico vs ceramic magnets tug-of-war.
+Unfortunately, there is no clear winner in our alnico vs ceramic magnets debate.
 There are just too many completely subjective variables to make a definitive decision.
-If forced into it, we might recommend alnico, only because ceramic is the magnet of choice in cheap pickups that do sound bad.
+If forced into it, we might recommend alnico, only because ceramic is the magnet of choice in cheap pickups that often sound bad.
 Since alnico is more expensive, it is usually used to create better quality products.

 We recommend that you try out as many different pickups as you can.
 Take notice, but don’t pay too much attention to the magnet.
 Listen to the sound.

 We hope that we have helped you learn a little bit more about the difference between ceramic and alnico magnets.
 If you enjoyed reading and have an opinion about who wins the alnico vs ceramic magnets showdown, we’d love to hear it.
-If you learned something, share it with your friends on Facebook and Twitter.
-And don’t forget to check out our other articles on guitar electronics on humbuckersoup.com.
+If you’ve found this article helpful, please feel free to share it with your friends on Facebook and Twitter.
+For more articles on guitar electronics, visit humbuckersoup.com.